 This article describing the origins and ongoing production of our Records: Cherokees book series originally appeared in slightly altered form in the October 2017 issue (no.8) of The Moravian Magazine.
-For ordering information on the volumes in the series, see our Bookstore page.
+For ordering information on the volumes in the series, see our Bookstore page or our Cherokees book series brochure.

 On a wonderful, warm, Wednesday October afternoon at Moravian Archives in Winston-Salem, N.C., a reading room full of invited guests assembled to welcome an official visit by two leaders from the Cherokee Nation in Tahlequah, Oklahoma.
 Cherokee Nation Secretary of State Chuck Hoskin, Jr., and the Honorable Jack D. Baker, a former at-large councilman for the Cherokee Nation (2006-2017), presented the Archives with a check for $25,000 to support the publication of additional volumes of the book series Records of the Moravians Among the Cherokees.